Skip to content

 Gondolin Documentation

 Gondolin gives you that.
-Lightweight QEMU micro-VMs boot in under a second on your Mac or Linux machine.
+Lightweight micro-VMs (QEMU by default, optional libkrun backend) boot in under a second on your Mac or Linux machine.
 The network stack and virtual filesystem are implemented entirely in JavaScript, giving you complete programmatic control over what the sandbox can access and what secrets it can use.

 This documentation helps you get started with it.
 We also welcome your feedback as this is an early project and we are eager to learn more about how you want to use it.